victorokech/cloudinary-video-slideshow/README.md

 </a></p>

 <h1 align="center">
- Cloudinary Watermark API with Laravel
+ Creating a Video Slideshow with Cloudinary & Laravel
 </h1>

 Cloudinary is a Software-as-a-Service (SaaS) solution for managing all your web or mobile application’s media assets in